rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_db_sources_destinations.md

 ## DBSource

 The DBSource is the most common data source for a data flow.
 It basically connects to a database via ADO.NET and executes a SELECT-statement to start reading the data.
-While ADO.NET is reading from the source, data is simutaneously posted into the dataflow pipe.
+While ADO.NET is reading from the source, data is simultaneously posted into the dataflow pipe.
-To initialize a DBSource, you can either hand over a `TableDefinition`, a SQL-statement or a tablename.
+To initialize a DBSource, you can either hand over a `TableDefinition`, a SQL-statement or a table name.
 The DBSource also accepts a connection manager.
 If no connection manager is specified, the "default" connection manager is used
 (which is stored in `ControlFlow.CurrentDbConnection`).